 First and foremost, we must recognize the scores of collaborations that make up the UWM Family.
 The Carnegie Classification demands we mutually share the recognition with the many communities that make up the UWM Family.
 More than ever, our collaborations have the capacity to define and address important issues affecting our region and state.

 Second, we must herald our community engagement efforts, highlighting the many rich and impactful collaborations across the region, state, nation and globe.

-Third, and not in the least, we must do more to maintain our status as a classified campus.
-In fact, the Carnegie Foundation is clear again: “Maintaining authentically collaborative, mutually beneficial partnerships takes ongoing commitment, and we urge institutions to continue their attention to this critical aspect of community engagement.”
-In order to maintain the Carnegie Classification we must reapply in five years, and show concrete evidence that our community engagement efforts are better integrated, more pervasive and sustainable.
-In 2020, the depth, quality and sustainability of our collective efforts will experience rigorous review.
+Third, and not in the least, we must do more to maintain our status as a classified campus, which is renewed every five years.
+The Carnegie Foundation is clear: “Maintaining authentically collaborative, mutually beneficial partnerships takes ongoing commitment, and we urge institutions to continue their attention to this critical aspect of community engagement.”
+UWM earned the Carnegie Classification in 2015.
+As a result of our ability to show concrete evidence that our community engagement efforts are better integrated, more pervasive and sustainable, we maintained our classified status in 2020.
+We look forward to demonstrating the depth, quality and sustainability of our collective efforts for the 2025 renewal process.